streamsets/tutorials/tutorial-spark-transformer/readme.md

 Note: issues exist in some versions of Data Collector prior to 3.4.2 that prevent the Spark Evaluator from functioning correctly.
 Please ensure you are using Data Collector 3.4.2 or later.

-* [Download](https://streamsets.com/opensource/) and [install](https://streamsets.com/documentation/datacollector/latest/help/#Install_Config/InstallationAndConfig.html#concept_gbn_4lv_1r) StreamSets Data Collector (SDC).
+* [Download](https://streamsets.com/opensource/) and [install](https://streamsets.com/documentation/datacollector/latest/help/#Install_Config/InstallationAndConfig.html#concept_gbn_4lv_1r) StreamSets Data Collector.
 This tutorial uses Data Collector 3.4.2, but the instructions should apply to subsequent versions.
 Please [file an issue](https://github.com/streamsets/tutorials/issues/new) if this is not the case.
 * [Install a stage library](https://streamsets.com/documentation/datacollector/latest/help/datacollector/UserGuide/Installation/AddtionalStageLibs.html#concept_fb2_qmn_bz) that supports the Spark Evaluator.
-The Spark Evaluator is available in several CDH and MapR stage libraries.
+The Spark Evaluator is available in several CDH and MapR stage libraries; this tutorial uses CDH 5.15.
 To verify the Spark version that a stage library includes, see the CDH or MapR documentation.
 For more information about the stage libraries that include the Spark Evaluator, see [Available Stage Libraries](https://streamsets.com/documentation/datacollector/latest/help/datacollector/UserGuide/Installation/AddtionalStageLibs.html#concept_evs_xkm_s5).
 Note that the Spark Evaluator does _not_ currently work with CDH 6.0.
 * Oracle [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (JDK) 1.8 or later is needed to compile Java code and build JAR files.
 * [Maven](https://maven.apache.org/download.cgi) 3.3.9 or higher is needed to manage the JAR file build process.